Cray-HPE/docs-csm/background/ncn_plan_of_record.md

 > **`NOTE:`** The 2nd port on each card is filled but not configured (reserved for future use).

-* *Management Network:* `2x` PCIe cards, each with 2 heads/ports for a total of 4 ports split between two PCIe cards
+* *Management Network:* `2x` PCIe cards, each with two heads/ports for a total of four ports split between two PCIe cards